An Efficient Feedback Coding Scheme with Low Error Probability for Discrete Memoryless Channels: Analysis of the Probability of Error

 where $\tau(s)$ is nondecreasing and the infimum is taken over all nondecreasing functions $\tau:(0,1)\to[0,\infty)$.
-We have $\Psi\le1$ since we can take $\tau\left(s\right)=0$.
+We have $\Psi\le1$, since we can take $\tau\left(s\right)=0$.

-We introduce the following condition on a DMC, which is sufficient for our scheme to achieve its capacity. \begin{defn} A pair of input symbols $x_{1}\neq x_{2}$ in a DMC $p(y|x)$ is said to be redundant if $p(y|x_{1})=p(y|x_{2})$ for all $y$. \end{defn} Note that if the channel has redundant input symbols, we can always use only one of these symbols and ignore the others.
+We introduce the following condition on a DMC, which is sufficient for our scheme to achieve the capacity. \begin{defn} A pair of input symbols $x_{1}\neq x_{2}$ in a DMC $p(y|x)$ is said to be redundant if $p(y|x_{1})=p(y|x_{2})$ for all $y$. \end{defn} Note that if the channel has redundant input symbols, we can always use only one of these symbols and ignore the others.
 Therefore we can assume without loss of generality that the channel has no redundant input symbols.

-We are now ready to state the main result in this section. \begin{thm} For any DMC $p(y|x)$ without redundant input symbols, we have $\Psi<1$, and the maximal information gain scheme can achieve the capacity.
+We are now ready to state the main result of this paper. \begin{thm} For any DMC $p(y|x)$ without redundant input symbols, we have $\Psi<1$, and the maximal information gain scheme can achieve the capacity.
 Further, for any $R<I\left(X;Y\right)$, the error exponent is lower bound as